GNU Guix Package manager & OS

 1. Guix shell

 guix shell is definitely one of the top features of Guix.
 It allows you to quickly download any program and run it.
 Compared to apt or such, where downloading one package is an arduous process and might just break your system because of a conflict or something else, it is quick, reliable and has no side effects on your system besides the files made by the program (which can be eliminated via the usage of --container).
+Well, almost - there is one side effect of the command - it does fill out your disk space.
+Usually not a concern but worth mentioning.

 2. Profiles